3MFConsortium/spec_booleans/3MF Boolean operations.md

 The \<object> element is enhanced with an additional element \<booleans> in the object choice, declaring that the object represents a "boolean operation" instead of mesh or components, extending [the 3MF Core Specification object resources](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#chapter-4-object-resources)

+Similarly as defined in [the 3MF Core Specification object resources](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#chapter-4-object-resources), consumers MUST ignore the object type, since the type is always overridden by descendant objects.
+Producers MUST NOT assign pid or pindex attributes to objects that contain booleans.
+This ensures that an object with no material will not be split into two representations with different materials due to being referenced as a boolean in multiple objects.

 ## 2.1.
 Booleans

 Element \<booleans>